Worth a shout?

-Poole and Sargeant's points about abstaining from intervention are paramount when one considers that many championship events from English schools upwards make effective verbal intervention in noisy environments almost impossible.
-In a similar vein comments made by Lowes remind us that the type of coaching intervention made may be dependent on the level of emotional maturation of the athlete.
+Poole and Sargeant's points about abstaining from intervention are paramount when one considers that many championship events from English schools upwards make an effective verbal intervention in noisy environments almost impossible.
+In similar vein comments made by Lowes remind us that the type of coaching intervention made may be dependent on the level of emotional maturation of the athlete.
 (See Long and French, 2013).
-James' point about coaches who locate themselves in the home straight raises the issue of whether by doing so they are performing the role of coach or have 'gone native' as spectator.
-Jenny Harris' point about information overload reminds us that middle distance athletes can't process intrinsic questions at the pace they are running and with that level of physical exertion.
-Jeremy Harries' comments indicate that athlete-centred coaching interventions can involve both process and goal thus attempting to affect a reversal between 'paratelic' and 'telic' psychological states.
+James' point about coaches who locate themselves in the home straight raises the issue of whether by doing so they are performing the role of coach or have 'gone native' as a spectator.
+Jenny Harris' point about information overload reminds us that middle distance athletes cannot process intrinsic questions at the pace they are running and with that level of physical exertion.
+Jeremy Harris' comments indicate that athlete-centred coaching interventions can involve both process and goal thus attempting to affect a reversal between 'paratelic' and 'telic' psychological states.
 His point about both athlete and coach needing their proverbial and literal 'space' in the immediate aftermath of competition is pertinent if said athlete has underperformed.
 It gives the coach time for composure and rational thought.
-This is congruent with Deci et al's (1999) finding that positive performance feedback enhances future intrinsic motivation of the athlete.
+This is congruent with Deci et al's (1999) finding that positive performance feedback enhances the future intrinsic motivation of the athlete.
 This famously didn't occur when a tearful Paula Radcliffe and husband and coach Gary Lough were involved in an altercation moments after she had stepped off the Edmonton track after missing out on a medal at the 2001 world championships.